777388/ProCheckTemplate/README.md

 Using gdb you can set a break point to every time the lambda issuance comes along just so you can see if each triage(charamount) set together causes some sort of interaction.
 Paraphysic acoustics have been an interest of mine lately.

 Possible usages: this could be set to check a matrices "[e, x, a, m, p, l, e]" containing a whole word against a dicionary through a Forest of Language trees containing every possible permutation up to an amount of chars given, to see if any combinations spark a response.
-Said character trees can be created with one of my mass data programs.
-"We're not out of the Woods Yet"
+Said forests of character trees can be created with one of my mass data programs.
+"We're not out of the Woods Yet".
+If things get nonsensical check against the forest of unusable language trees.

 this could also save each response into a database of responses minus the character provided in mentioning the program, and then save which characters showcase the same responses, biggest job in that one will be targeting the character used in the response if reused throughout.
 May suggest a gateway of % difference in os.popen().read response